sangeet01/Nalira/README.md

 ## PS

 This is a work in progress.
 Expect bugs and incomplete functionality in this early release.
 Contributions, bug reports, and feature requests are welcome!

+## PSS
+Sangeet's the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I've used my mouth to pipette.